terrybytes/xor/README.md

 Based on the idea of a one-time pad (https://en.wikipedia.org/wiki/One-time_pad), xor uses a hashing function to generate a pad from a supplied key (or keys).
-A unique nonce (https://en.wikipedia.org/wiki/Cryptographic_nonce) is used for each encryption operation.
+A unique nonce (ok, 32 bits unique) (https://en.wikipedia.org/wiki/Cryptographic_nonce) is used for each encryption operation.
 Please direct inquiries, bug reports, etc. to xor@terrybytes.io.

 ```

-note that the output is binary so be sure to redirect stdout
+Note that the output is binary so be sure to redirect stdout

 Example usage:

 date | xor --key=123 | xor -d --key=123

+It is hoped that this is not too naive an implmentation.
+Performance wise it seems to do ok, using as many as 16 cores w/a constant memory footprint and supporting a seemingly arbitrary data set size.
+Feedback welcome.
+Be safe.